-HIPE tries to embrace several aspects which affects both users as well as developers:
+HIPE tries to embrace several aspects which affects both users and developers:

-- An integrated application giving access to all data processing functionality in a unified graphical interface - One look-and-feel where window layout, toolbars, buttons, and menus are alike. - A customizable layout allow the user to decide which windows are relevant and how these windows are layed-out on screen. - User guidance including command-line echoing of main graphical functionality, allowing the user to learn the scripting language by interacting with the system interactively. - Extendible application allow the developer to add new bells-and-whistles which are automatically integrated
+- An integrated application giving access to all data processing functionality in a unified graphical interface - A single look-and-feel for window layouts, toolbars, buttons and menus. - A customizable layout allow the user to decide which windows are relevant and how these windows are layed-out on screen. - User guidance including command-line echoing of main graphical functionality, allowing the user to learn the scripting language by interacting with the system interactively. - Extendible application allow the developer to add new bells-and-whistles which are automatically integrated